dudwojae/MIND/README.md

 # MIND: Masked and Inverse Dynamics modeling for Data-Efficient Deep Reinforcement Learning
-This repository provides the code to implement the MIND.
+This repository provides the code to implement the MIND on Atari and DMControl.

 # File Description
     .